"The only rule I can tell you is this one."

 - Urban Legends: Some claim that the game was invented in China, as an illustration of what life is like living under Communist rule (IE, you don't know what the rules are until you've already broken them).
 In reality it's simply a Take That to such concepts.

 - Video Game Cruelty Potential: Oh, so much.
-It is perfectly within the spirit of the game to repeat a penalty call when the player fails to correct their error, and (if your variant has the rather cruel 'stupidity' call) tack on additional cards for "stupidity", and even "extreme stupidity" if they fail to get the hint the first few times.
+It is perfectly within the spirit of the game to repeat a penalty call when the player fails to correct their error.
 Making bogus calls with a straight face that cause the other player to laugh and break the "no laughing" rule is not against the rules either (and an additional card for talking and for swearing when the person expresses their Angrish), though you still will be penalized correctly for the bad call.
 And new rules can have penalty calls that tend to incite laughter or swearing, both usually against the rules.

-- Videogame Cruelty Punishment: Some variants try to be easier on newbies, noting that it would be very easy for people to become frustrated, so they penalise players for 'ungentlemanly conduct'.
+- Videogame Cruelty Punishment: Some variants try to be easier on newbies, noting that it would be very easy for people to become frustrated, so they penalize players for 'ungentlemanly conduct'.
 This usually stops once all the players have deduced the basic rules.
 Then the gloves are off.

 - Most have rules against 'lying' or 'cheating'.
 The cheating rule deserves special mention.
 In games that have that one, there are certain plays that are legal unless you get caught.
 The proper call for said plays is "cheating", and CORRECTLY stating how they cheated.
 Normally, a rule against cheating goes without being said, but in this case, it makes sense.